 AB540 Improves Accessibility for California Dreamers

 Dreamers are a growing population within California, and they deserve the opportunity to attend school.
 Regardless of background, how to fund one’s education is a big concern for many students—perhaps the biggest.
 Education is the single largest purchase students will make, to date, in their lives.

 In-state tuition and fees, with room and board, at a public four-year higher education institution runs in excess of $20,000 per year according to the CollegeBoard’s latest data.
 That’s an estimated $80,000, before inflation, for a bachelor’s degree.

 Sound scary?
-Now look at it through the lens with which many Dream students view the world.
+Now, look at it through the lens with which many Dream students view the world.
 Dream students face fears of uncertain futures—including removal from the country.
 They often feel singled out as well.
 If you lived under the constant fear of deportation, would you sign up for $20,000 a year in debt?
-Would having to go through a totally separate process for verification reinforce feelings of isolation?
+Would going through a totally separate process for verification reinforce feelings of isolation?